 • approves the form; and

-• alerts the HHSC Guardianship Services supervisor via email of the emergency referral with the HTML document as an attachment the same day the referral is approved.
+• alerts the HHSC OGS supervisor via email of the emergency referral with the HTML document as an attachment the same day the referral is approved.

 See 4783.5 Documenting the APS Guardianship Referral Form for Emergency Referrals.